How are smart machines improving productivity?

 We have identified three main areas undergoing big shifts: The first one is virtualisation services.
 A prepared virtualisation service for our products can increase the value of our products for OEMs drastically by removing those impediments.

 The second is Code Quality Management.
-It is difficult today for OEMs and their users to know if the code that has been handed over is robust, maintainable and performing well.
+It is difficult today for OEMs and their users to know if the code handed over is robust, maintainable and performing well.
 It is even more difficult to measure whether code has improved over time.
 In IT development, there are several standards that are transferring to the Operational Technology (OT) world.

 The third area is data analytics, coupled with condition and event management services.
 The most obvious application for analytics in industrial systems is for predictive maintenance.
 But data analytics can also support preventive maintenance or productivity and workflow optimisation.
 Not to mention constant condition monitoring and event triggering.
 Analytics is the base for end to end automated decisions, one of the factors that makes a machine smart.

-They are self-aware, react autonomously and provide information about production, configuration, condition, quality and Overall Equipment Efficiency (OEE) to other machines.
+Smart machines are self-aware, react autonomously and provide information about production, configuration, condition, quality and Overall Equipment Efficiency (OEE) to other machines.

 What is the role of Edge Control?

 The basic idea of edge computing is that data processing power sits at the edge of a network instead of holding that processing power in a cloud or a central data warehouse.
-This way, data does not have to travel large distances, reducing latency and improving quality of service (QoS).
+This way, data does not have to travel large distances, reducing latency and also improving quality of service (QoS).

 Recent blog posts